Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Indianapolis' games this season have gone over 47.5 points six of 10 times.
+- Indianapolis and its opponents have gone over the current 47.5-point total in six of 10 games (60%) this season.

+- Jacksonville and its opponents have combined to score more than 47.5 points in three of eight games this season.

+- These two squads surrender a combined 49.8 points per game, 2.3 more than this contest's over/under.

 - The Colts and their opponents score an average of 46.3 points per game, 1.2 fewer than Sunday's total.